grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

 ## Deploy LogsInstance and PodLogs resources

 Next, you'll deploy a `LogsInstance` resource to collect logs from your cluster Nodes and ship these to your remote Loki endpoint.
-Agent Operator will deploy a DaemonSet of Agents in your cluster that will tail log files defined in PodLogs resources.
+Agent Operator deploys a DaemonSet of Agents in your cluster that will tail log files defined in `PodLogs` resources.

 To deploy the `LogsInstance` resource into your cluster: